Dispute UCSD parking tickets for free in 2 minutes

 How much does UCSD make from parking citations?

 There isn’t an official number in how much UC San Diego makes from parking tickets.
 However, the city of San Diego made over $32 million from parking tickets in 2017, according to Matador Network.
-This makes San Diego rank in the top ten U.S. cities that make the most from parking citations.
+This puts San Diego in the top ten U.S. cities that make the most from parking citations.

 How to pay UCSD parking tickets?